-We started our topic of 'Festivals and Celebrations' by introducing Bonfire night to the children.
-We spoke about all the exciting things linked to Bonfire night and they shared their own experiences of Bonfire Night with their friends.
+We started our topic of 'Festivals and Celebrations' by introducing Bonfire Night to the children.
+We spoke about all the exciting things linked to Bonfire Night and they shared their own experiences of Bonfire Night with their friends.
 We looked through some non-fiction stories and read through the e-book 'Sparks in the Sky'.
-After this, we learnt about the history of Bonfire Night and how Guy Fawkes was found under the Houses of Parliment by King James' soldiers.
+After this, we learnt about the history of Bonfire Night and how Guy Fawkes was found under the Houses of Parliament by King James' soldiers.

 For our BIG BANG each child had a sparkler!
 We spoke about the importance of fire safety and the rules of holding a sparkler.
 All children brought their gloves into school and we made sure we had enough space around us and a bucket of water close by.

 After this, we watched a firework display on the interactive board, whilst drinking hot chocolate and eating a gingerbread man.

 We went onto make our own sparklers using chocolate fingers, melted chocolate and sprinkles.
 We had some lovely language when we discussed the chocolate melting in the microwave.